Generic selectors

 • Skin tightening in select severe cases

-Dr. Milan Doshi has performed 1,500+ gynecomastia surgeries, including numerous revision cases, with high patient satisfaction.
+I’ve performed 1,500+ gynecomastia surgeries, including many revision cases, with consistently high patient satisfaction.

 Q1.
 How common is recurrent gynecomastia?

 Ans.
-Slightly more complex due to scar tissue, but safe and predictable in experienced hands.
+Slightly, due to scar tissue—but it’s safe and predictable in experienced hands.

 Ans.
-No—true gland does not regrow once fully excised.
-Apparent “recurrence” usually reflects residual gland or weight-related fat.
+No. True gland does not regrow.
+Apparent recurrence is usually residual gland or weight-related fat.

 Ans.
-Wait at least 6 months for tissues to soften and settle before re-operation, unless there’s an urgent indication.
+Typically after 6 months, once tissues soften and settle, unless there’s an urgent reason.

 Q5.
-How do I prevent recurrence after revision surgery?
+How do I prevent recurrence after revision?

 • Choose an experienced revision surgeon